Senckenberg-DCBiodivIT/FAIR-workflow-platform-frontend/workflow_examples/readme.md

 --form 'dry_run="false"' \
 --form 'param-name="Welt"'
 ```
-You can customize this for any paramters, by appending the parameter name to 'param-'.
+You can customize this for any parameters, by appending the parameter name to 'param-'.
 E.g. if the workflow had a parameter called "year", you would add param-year="2025" to the request.

 This is how the response would look like.
 You can then use the workflow_id to check the status of the workflow in the next step.
 ```json